hrodward/exercism-plsql/README.md

-# exercism-plsql
+# exercism
-Solutions to the PLSQL exercises from exercism.io
+Here I store all the solutions to the exercises I've done on the PLSQL track at https://exercism.io